 For our occupational exposures, our process to set OELs involves periodic monitoring and evaluation of scientific literature, benchmarking against peers, engagement with regulators and OEL-setting agencies and expert independent advice.
 Our approach to monitoring and reviewing our internal OELs is designed to ensure they continue to be aligned with or are stricter than applicable regulated health limits.
 We implement a range of exposure reduction plans designed to reduce exposures to harmful substances to as low as reasonably practicable.

 We conduct periodic medical surveillance to detect signs of potential occupational illness at an early stage and assist our people through the management of illness that is a result of exposure at our workplaces.
 Our medical surveillance program is based on local regulatory requirements and evidenced-based industry best practice.
 The effectiveness of our exposure controls is regularly reviewed and subjected to periodic audit to verify the controls are implemented and operating as designed.

-The Our Requirements for Health standard is based on internationally accepted leading practice with the requirements to identify occupational exposures with the potential to cause harm; assess the risk posed by those exposures; implement exposure controls based on the hierarchy of control; and where exposure cannot be immediately reduced to an acceptable level, provide personal protective equipment and undertake health surveillance.
-This approach is consistent with (or exceeds) regulation in our operating jurisdictions and can, for example, be found in regulations 6 to 13 of the UK Control of Substances Hazardous to Health Regulations 2002.
+The Our Requirements for Health standard is based on internationally accepted practice with requirements to identify occupational exposures with the potential to cause harm; assess the risk posed by those exposures; implement exposure controls; and where exposure cannot be immediately reduced to an acceptable level, provide personal protective equipment and undertake health surveillance.

 For guidance on the process to identify and assess occupational exposures, we specifically reference: